 It is the week of Thanksgiving here in the US, a time for thinking about and giving thanks.
 As such, I’ve been pondering this week what I am thankful for.
-I have also been thinking about where we’ve come as women in the tech industry ever since the election.
+I have also been thinking about where we’ve come from as women in the tech industry.
 The election results spurred a new uprising of sharing the pain points experienced by women and what we can do to get more women into tech.

 Here are my 5 Reasons to Give Thanks as Women in Tech

 While there is a long way to go, women are breaking into leadership positions.
-20 years ago there were no women serving as CEOs of Fortune 500 companies but as of 2015, 26 women (%5.2) are serving in those roles.
-Also, “women held nearly 17 percent of positions on company boards…up from nearly 10 percent in 1995.”
-Women are even more likely to continue education after earning a bachelor’s degree.
-Unfortunately, while education does help earnings for women, it isn’t an effective tool against the wage gap.
+20 years ago, there were no women serving as CEOs of Fortune 500 companies.
+In 2015, 26 women (5.2%) served in those roles.

 What are you thankful for during this season of gratitude?
 What makes you thankful for as a woman in tech?
 Please share your thoughts in the comments!